Felix Afena-Gyan: Loan to Juventus

+Loan to Amedspor

+On 20 August 2025, Afena-Gyan was loaned to Amedspor in Turkish second tier TFF 1.
+Lig, with an option to buy.
+He made his debut for the Turkish side on August 24, 2025, in their 4-2 win against Sivasspor.
+He came in on the 81st minute and played 9 minutes in that match.

 International career

 On 4 November 2021, Afena-Gyan received his first call-up by the Ghana national team.
 However, he turned down the invitation for the Black Stars for the 2022 FIFA World Cup qualifiers against Ethiopia and South Africa.
 He revealed in an interview with Italian journalist, Gianluca Di Marzio that he felt the call-up was too early and that he wanted to concentrate on developing under José Mourinho at club level before accepting a call-up.

 He debuted with Ghana in a 0–0 2022 FIFA World Cup qualification tie with Nigeria on 25 March 2022.

 On 1 June 2022, Afena-Gyan scored his first international goal, as he contributed to the Black Stars' 3–0 win against Madagascar in the first match of the qualifiers to the 2023 Africa Cup of Nations: in the same occasion, he also provided the assist for Mohammed Kudus' opening goal.